cea-lateqs/STMapy/README.md

 ```

 #### File selection
 To load a CITS, click on the **Open CITS** button on top-left corner.
-A window will appear, prompting to select a CITS of supported format (either .3ds or .asc).
-The filenames can be filtered according to  the format by selecting _3D binary file_ (.3ds) or _Ascii files_ (.asc).
+A window will appear, prompting to select a CITS of supported format (either .3ds, .sm4 or .asc).
+The filenames can be filtered according to  the format by selecting _3D binary file_ (.3ds) or _RHK File_ (.sm4) or _Ascii files_ (.asc).

-### Matlab file selection
-The .mat generated from a .sm4 format can now be opened, using sm4tomatlab.m under Octave.
-(Octave auto saving mode is 'txt' so it has been changed to '-v7'.)
-One should check the SM4_File_Format folder for more info.
-In particular the sm4_m_reading.py should help to understand this data loading since it was a first loading trial.
-It was based on the STSPlot.m matlab program (not working under Octave due to specific matlab packages).

-To convert your .sm4 data to .mat format, run sm4tomatlab.m into the folder containing your data (the folder should also contain sm4reader.m).
-It will convert all .sm4 files to a .mat "equivalent".
-A usual problem can be missing data : load it (in testGui.py for ex) and check your data using "Spectral.dtype" in python console.
-If gui of sm4_m_reading.py is not working, it might be that you are using a macOs.
-Try to remove gui.

-If some questions remain, contact floriemesple@protonmail.com.

 #### Topography
 Once the CITS was selected, Scampy will load the spectroscopic data and will attempt to read the topography to plot it in a seperate window.

-This always succeeds for .3ds as it plots the topography contained in the file.
+This always succeeds for .3ds and .sm4 as it plots the topography contained in the file.
 For .asc however, it will search for a file 'Topo.txt' in the same folder of the selected file.
 This 'Topo.txt' can be created by using the _Export to TXT_ method of [Gwyddion](http://gwyddion.net/).
 If no topographic file is found, no topography will be plotted.

 <span style='color: red;'>No checks are done to see if 'Topo.txt' corresponds to the loaded CITS.
 Always check that the topography file was taken at the same location as the CITS.</span>